Deploying on Vercel and Netlify#

 Here the configuration is very similar to Netlify.
 You can specify the same

-jupyter lite build --output-dir dist
+jupyter lite build --contents content --output-dir dist

-build command and configure dist
+build command and configure

-as the
+as the published directory.

 Using micromamba